The performance of NIKE Inc. (NKE) Stock has improved

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.20 percent of NIKE Inc. shares are owned by insiders, and 83.20 percent are held by financial institutions.
-Krane Hilary K, the EVP, CAO & General Counsel at NIKE Inc. (NKE) has sold 10,750 shares of firm on Dec 15 at a price of $165.00 against the total amount of $1.77 million.
-In another inside trade, Krane Hilary K, EVP, CAO & General Counsel of NIKE Inc. (NYSE:NKE) sold 10,750 shares of the firm on Nov 15 for a total worth of $1.82 million at a price of $169.70.
-An inside trade which took place on Nov 03, EXECUTIVE CHAIRMAN of NIKE Inc. PARKER MARK G sold 60,000 shares of firm against total price of $10.28 million at the cost of $171.37 per share.
+Henry Peter B., the Director at NIKE Inc. (NKE) has sold 1,787 shares of firm on Dec 22 at a price of $167.97 against the total amount of $0.3 million.
+In another inside trade, Krane Hilary K, EVP, CAO & General Counsel of NIKE Inc. (NYSE:NKE) sold 10,750 shares of the firm on Dec 15 for a total worth of $1.77 million at a price of $165.00.
+An inside trade which took place on Nov 15, EVP, CAO & General Counsel of NIKE Inc. Krane Hilary K sold 10,750 shares of firm against total price of $1.82 million at the cost of $169.70 per share.